top of page

 Education

-The traumatic violence that rocked the city of Pittsburgh has touched our nation’s schools as well – repeatedly and tragically.
-The education strand invites proposals that focus on one of our most important social institutions – our schools – and the role education plays in combatting intolerance with understanding.
+The Education strand invites proposals that focus on one of our most important social institutions – our schools.
 There are many possibilities for important and creative analysis within this strand: proposals might focus on curriculum, teaching practices, student activism, or cultural representations of teachers, students, and schools—among other possibilities.
-What effects has violence had on the operation of schools?
-What role can education play in restoring community, recovering from loss, and building the resilience of communities, families, and individuals?
-What do current debates about what is and is not appropriate material for our nation’s schools reveal about our beliefs and values?
-And perhaps most importantly, what education will best prepare young citizens for the challenges ahead?
+What cultural and political crossroads currently confront the education system?
+What role should education play in resolving cultural and political conflicts?
+And perhaps most importantly, what education will best prepare young citizens and future innovators for the challenges and crossroads ahead?

 strand descriptions